International Women’s Day: Fairer pay, bigger audiences, better coverage’ - what our sportswomen want by 2025

 Perception and professionalism are two fundamental steps forward for some of our sportswomen over the last five years.
 But what about the future of women's sport?
 What needs to happen or change to keep growing women's sport?

-England and Manchester City captain Steph Houghton, WBO super-welterweight champion Natasha Jonas, England cricket captain Heather Knight, England rugby captain Sarah Hunter, British No 2 tennis player Heather Watson and two-times W Series champion Jamie Chadwick reflect on the evolution of their own sports and pinpoint what needs to happen to sustain the development.
+England and Manchester City captain Steph Houghton, WBO super-welterweight champion Natasha Jonas, England cricket captain Heather Knight, England rugby captain Sarah Hunter, British No 2 tennis player Heather Watson, two-times W Series champion Jamie Chadwick and England hockey captain Hollie Pearne-Webb reflect on the evolution of their own sports and pinpoint what needs to happen to sustain the development.

 And, with a recent report from Women In Sport indicating that more than one million girls who thought of themselves as sporty at primary school lose interest in physical activity as teenagers, what message would our leading sportswomen have for those girls thinking about dropping out of sport?